 Phenotypic and metabolic characteristics in infancy and early childhood leading to obesity

-Obesity is correlated with metabolic dysfunctions, but it is not clear if parts of the dysfunctions in children are rather caused by lack of physical fitness or physical activity, rather than obesity per se.
+Childhood and adult obesity is correlated with metabolic dysfunction, but it is not clear if this is caused by a lack of physical fitness or physical activity, rather than obesity per se.
 In the AAK study, the aim is to determine the independent impact of weight status, physical activity and physical fitness, respectively, on overall cardiometabolic health.
-In order to determine this, children on a continuum of weight statuses and physical activity levels, respectively, are characterized through a battery of exercise tests combined with objective measurement of physical activity and assessment of various metabolic variables.
+In order to determine this, children on a continuum of weight status and physical activity levels, respectively, are characterized through a battery of exercise tests combined with objective measurement of physical activity and assessment of various metabolic variables.

 The Expecting and Glowing studies are large cohort studies at ACNC.
 The PAEM lab is involved in exercise training and physical testing of mothers and children in these studies, and in the determination of energy expenditure and fatty acid oxidation rates in children using safe stable isotope technology.

 Through collaborations with UAMS, ACRI and ACNC researchers, the lab is funded by NIH as the Metabolism Core of the COBRE Center for Childhood Obesity Prevention (CCOP; PI: Weber).
 The goal of the core is to provide support for metabolic studies, including biological sample analyses for projects in the CCOP.
 The Core supports and mentors CCOP junior investigators in planning and performance of metabolic studies, including use of stable isotope tracer techniques to measure metabolic rates.